Naming a Boat - Great Tips for a Great Name

 To truly appreciate the boat-naming tradition, let’s take a look at its history.

-Legend has it that centuries ago, boats were named to ward off fear and superstition.
+Legend has it that centuries ago, boats were named to ward off fear, bad luck and superstition.
 Since boating was one of the primary forms of transportation, many relied on traveling the high seas for exploring and commerce.

-The ancient Egyptians, Greeks and Romans all believed that a boat’s moniker should show honor and respect to a god, and in turn, that this particular god would protect the ship and keep all onboard safe and out of harm’s way when traveling on their many voyages.
+The ancient Egyptians, Greeks and Romans all believed that a boat’s moniker should show honor and respect to a gods of the sea, and in turn, the particular god would protect the ship and keep all onboard safe and out of harm’s way when traveling on their many voyages.

 Christians soon followed suit and named their ships after saints, using the same reasoning as the Egyptians, Greeks and Romans, that these saints would offer smooth sailing and protection during their voyages.